 The College has an impressive faculty of “tutors”: well-rounded academics who engage students in Socratic dialogue in small classes and must be able to teach in the array of disciplines.
 The curriculum and the faculty’s wide familiarity with it promote a degree of commonality.

-New tutors make the Profession of Faith and Oath of Fidelity at the College’s convocation ceremony.
+New tutors make the Profession of Faith and take the Oath of Fidelity at the College’s convocation ceremony.
 Of 37 teaching faculty, only one is non-Catholic and is exempted from teaching theology.
+Tutors who teach theology have the mandatum

 At classes, Mass, weekday meals, and formal events, modesty is emphasized in the dress code.
 This means slacks, collared shirts, and closed shoes for men and dresses or skirts and tops for women.